griffithlab/civic-docs/docs/using/browsing.rst

    * - Column
      - Description
    * - Type
-     - Type of Source (ASCO or PubMed)
+     - Type of Source (PubMed, ASCO or ASH)
    * - Citation ID
-     - PubMed or ASCO ID
+     - PubMed or ASCO ID or ASH ID
    * - Authors
      - Authors on the Source
    * - Year